Data Protection Policy

 The Company shall ensure that the following measures are taken with respect to the collection, holding, and processing of personal data:

-Transferring Personal Data to a Country Outside the EEA
+Transferring Personal Data Outside the UK

 Data Breach Notification